modelop/python-test-model/extra_file/README.md

 # python-test-model

-This is a simple model with an external file asset and no library dependencies (just Python core libraries) to test proper connection between ModelOp Center services.
+This is a ReadMe placed inside a folder of the repo to test proper import to MOC.